Customer-held evidence. Local verification. Clear trust boundaries.

 A GeoClear Evidence Bundle contains everything an independent reviewer needs to verify what GeoClear issued, using retained artifacts, public verification material, and verifier tooling outside GeoClear’s application runtime.

-- Signed operational evidence receipt — the technical artifact.
+- Operational evidence record — the technical artifact.

-- Action or decision payload summary — what the receipt covers.
+- Action or decision payload summary — what the record covers.

-- Verification material — public-key material needed to verify the receipt later.
+- Verification material — public-key material needed to verify the record later.

 - Evidence commitments or references — pointers to the inputs and trust anchors active at issuance.